omundy/dig245-critical-web-design/topics/favicons/favicons.md

 ## How to make a favicon

-Favicons are relatively easy to create.
+Favicons are relatively easy to make an add to your website.

 1. Create an image or icon at least 128 pixels square.
 Keep in mind it will be resized to 16x16 and 32x32 depending on the location it is viewed.
 1. Save it as a .png file.